 Nippoda says it is normal to feel anxious during this time - but we need to remember we survived the first lockdown.

-“The difference between the first lockdown and this one is winter is now around the corner.
+“The difference between the first lockdown and this one is winter.
 People tend to feel more vulnerable in winter,” Nippoda continues.

-She adds that Christmas could be a factor in the sudden return to stockpiling too, as the uncertainty surrounding the festive season could be making people plan (and shop) more in advance.
+She adds that Christmas is a factor in the sudden return to stockpiling too, as the uncertainty surrounding the festive season could be making people plan (and shop) more in advance.

 Noel Bell, psychotherapist and fellow spokesperson for the UKCP, adds that stockpiling is a form of shielding behaviour, and the fears that arise from behaviours like this can lead to a loss of sense and rationality.